Vyral/tony-geraci-recruiting/_posts/2020-03-10-the-6-steps-for-getting-more-business.md

 {% include youtube.html %}

-The importance of following up can’t be overstated, but how exactly do you finesse this part of the process?
-Here are six ways.
+<p style="text-align: center;"><em>The importance of following up can’t be overstated, but how exactly do you finesse this part of the process?
+Here are six ways</em></p>.

 When it comes to physical properties, the well-known real estate axiom is “Location, location, location,” but for us Realtors actually in the business, the golden phrase is “Follow up, follow up, follow up.”